mikietechie/mikietechie/README.md

 - 👋 Hi, I’m @mikietechie
-- 👀 I’m interested in Python for [machine learning, backend development(django)],NodeJS and Express, frontend development using: [Anguar 8+, jQuery, React, bootstrap 4+] and mobile and desktop app development using [ionic 4+, electron].
-I am also into begginer level game development using: [Python for AI, c# scripting and the unity3D game engine]
+- 👀 I’m interested in Python and JavaScript for web development, data engineering, automation and scripting.
+My frameworks and libraries of choice are Django, Flask, NodeJS, Express, SocketIo, React, Angular, Pandas, Numpy, Matplotlib, Selenium, Requests, Puppeteer, Cheerio, axios and ....
-- 🌱 I’m currently learning [AI and game development]
+- 🌱 I’m currently learning [AI and mobile development]
 <!--- 💞️ I’m looking to collaborate on ...--->
 - 📫 How to reach me: hit me on facebook at Mike Zinyoni or email me at mzinyoni7@outlook.com